 The Naked Waiters are an acoustic, ukulele-based group that started in Cedar City, UT, and is now based in Provo, UT.
 They specialize in fun, melt-your-heart music that’s good for the soul.
 They are comprised of Kim Bjerga, Clark Holmes, and Andrew Nufer.
 The guys enjoying playing their music and perform anywhere they can.
 They have written several songs and are now trying to raise funds for a quality recording.
 Their songs range from cliché love, and are about quirky things like cats, balconies, and Pokémon.

-On July 16th, for the Jammin’ Jamboree, players will be Bill Naylor, John Lundine, Ade Barnum, and Liz DeBarros.
+On July 15th, for the Jammin’ Jamboree, the Revolving Doors comprised of Bill Naylor, John Lundine, Ade Barnum, Dean Williams and Liz DeBarros will give a short performance and then lead the “Sing and Strum”.
 Instruments will be swapped, lead singers will change and fun will ensue.
 Most band members play several different instruments and the U-bass will likely change hands several times.

 They will be performing covers of many well-known and well-loved folk/rock tunes on ukes and a mandolin, so the electric guitars, drums and dance tunes will be left at home this time.